syncfusion-content/UI-suite-docs/gantt-sdk/vue/gantt-chart/getting-started.md

 | `progress`  | Task completion percentage (0-100) | No       |
 | `parentID`  | Parent task ID for hierarchy       | No       |

-## Render the Gantt component
+## Render the Gantt Chart component

 Replace the default `src/App.vue` content with the following example, or add the sample code to the existing `App.vue` file.
-Ensure that the Gantt component is imported and registered in the `<script>` section so that Vue can recognize and render it within the template.
+Ensure that the Gantt Chart component is imported and registered in the `<script>` section so that Vue can recognize and render it within the template.

 To display the Gantt Chart, bind your task data using the `dataSource` property and map the corresponding fields using the `taskFields` property.